mkner/robo-time/docs/functions.rst

    converts angle in radians to degrees

-  :param  rad - input angle in radians
+  :param  rad:  input angle in radians

   :return: angle in degrees
   :rtype: float